 Presented below, listed by price, low to high, here's what we found.

-The Whistler DE3300's considerable array of features allows it to be extensively customized to the user's preferences.
+The Whistler DE3300's array of features allows it to be extensively customized to the user's preferences.
 For example, there are three separate sets of audio tones and a tutorial mode that speeds the task of learning the audio alerts.
 There's also a trio of City modes: City operates conventionally, raising the threshold at which an X-band alert is sounded and helping to limit urban falses, City 1 decreases X-band sensitivity to further reduce falsing and City 2 disables that band completely.

 One unique feature designed to test the driver's alertness is dubbed Stay Alert.
 Once engaged, it periodically delivers an audible and visual alert and the driver must respond by pressing a button within five seconds.
 Fail to react fast enough and the message Get Rest is displayed, followed by an ear-splitting alarm.
 It's supremely irritating; I'd suggest using it only if you're seriously in danger of nodding off.

 The Whistler turned in consistently superior performance, scoring within a few feet of the leader in every test.
 It also ranked second-quietest on the urban loop with only two falses.
-Unfortunately, like the BEL its windshield-mounted module was unable to detect the laser's narrow beam at our standard 1000-foot target range although it easily spotted it from as far away as 3600 feet, a distance at which the greater beam width made it easier to detect.
-Trouble is, the typical laser attack takes place at distances under 1,000 feet.

 The BEL remote (model 975R) occupies the middle ground in price and its compact control module--smallest of the bunch--gives it an edge in fitting tight cockpits.
 For those who demand the ultimate in low-profile operation it can also be built-in to the dash.